 Key Takeaways

-- Wash down comforters in a large front-loading machine with gentle detergent and warm water; avoid top-loading machines and fabric softeners.
+- Wash down comforters in a large front-loading machine using a gentle cycle and warm water.

 Why Did My Down Comforter Turn Yellow?